samothx/AisParser/README.md

 ```
 The modules approach to parsing AIS messages is 'on demand'.
 A message is merely stored and only parsed partially when data is requested.
 For instance when the aisType is read only one byte of the message is actually translated and parsed.
 So it makes sense to only read the values that are really needed.
 Although some common values are cached in the result object once they have been requested, most values are not - meaning that they are parsed every time they are requested.

+The Module parses AIS messages of types 1,2,3.4.5,18,19,21 and 24.
+These are the common message types, most other types are related to inter vessel or vessel to shore communication.

+The author takes no responsability for the correctnes of returned values.
+Please always keep a good watch and an eye on the traffic while commanding a vessel.

 The result object obtained from the parse function has a variable **supportedValues** which returns an array of valid field names that can be retrieved from the result object.
 The instance variables of the result object are actually implemented as getter functions: The parsing is done while using these instance variables are accessed and they can throw exceptions when parsing fails.
 Therefore it is important to use a try catch block around the data retrieval to catch parse exceptions.